Fairfax County Has a Place for Your Business

 Fairfax County offers a full range of commercial real estate options.
 All business districts are easily accessible by rail or bus lines.

 The Dulles Corridor in northern Fairfax County runs from the Capital Beltway to Washington Dulles International Airport and includes our largest submarkets of Tysons, Reston, the Herndon area and Chantilly.
 Metrorail’s Silver Line connects the region to Dulles Airport and Loudoun County.

 Central Fairfax County business centers stretch along the Interstate 66 and Route 50 transit corridors from inside the Capital Beltway to the western end of the county.
 Submarkets such as Fairfax Center and Merrifield house major corporate headquarters as well as small and mid-sized technology start-ups.
 Metrorail’s Orange Line connects employees and residents to the Washington, D.C., region.

 The Interstate 95 corridor, which comprises much of eastern and southern Fairfax County, features an outstanding transportation network that includes the main north-south highway on the U.S. east coast (I-95) and Richmond Highway (U.S. Route 1).
 Federal agencies and contractors have a large presence in markets such as Springfield/Franconia, Baileys Crossroads, Richmond Highway, and Lorton.
 Metrorail’s Blue and Yellow lines, and the Virginia Railway Express, connect these communities to the Washington, D.C., region.

-Download our latest Real Estate Report for detailed information about lease rates for Fairfax County submarkets and learn more about commercial real estate listings, or contact us.
+Visit the publications section of our website to download our latest Real Estate Report for detailed information about lease rates for Fairfax County submarkets and learn more about commercial real estate listings, or contact us.